Why Does Playing the Piano With My Left Hand Feel so Hard?

 When you play the piano, don't let a difficult spot in one hand throw off the entire rhythm of the music.
 This is why it feels difficult.

-Set a priority for yourself which is as easy as walking, and you will find that the minor details will be much easier to handle.
+Set a priority for yourself which is as easy as walking, and the little details will take care of themselves.

 In a passage where one hand is slower than the other, remember that neither is ever actually slower.
 Feel this energy balanced throughout the body.
 There must be an constant, internal pulse that governs both hands.

-It is very common to feel that sight-reading screws up the coordination between the hands.
-You may feel that you can read each hand independently with no problem, but putting them together causes everything to slow down.
-Many students feel more confident with one hand than with the other.
+Maybe you can read each hand independently with no problem, but putting them together causes everything to slow down.
+Or, one hand is fine, but the other isn't.

 Remember that both hands must always move at the same time.
 You cannot let one hand get ahead of the other.